mjsarfatti/nestedSortable/README.md

 ## Requirements

-jQuery 1.4+
-jQuery UI Sortable 1.8+
+jQuery UI Sortable 1.10+ (might work with 1.9, but not tested)

 ## Browser Compatibility

-Tested with: IE 7/8/9, Firefox, Chrome, Safari
+Tested with: Firefox, Chrome
+**NOTE: This is still an alpha version, please test thoroughly in whichever version of IE you target**

 ## License